 At the end of this 10-month period, you own 5.02 ounces of gold compared to 5 ounces if you had invested all of your capital at once.
 This hypothetical example puts your average purchase price at $1,980 compared to the price of $2,000 at the beginning of the time period.
 All told, at the end of the 10-month example, a DCA strategy would have netted you an additional $139.91.

 The big idea here is simple: you buy slowly, over time, in smaller pieces.
 When prices are lower, you get a bit more; when prices are higher, you get a bit less.
 Overall your average price is somewhere between the highest and lowest prices you paid.
 Many people find DCA less intimidating or frightening than lump-sum investing.

 Note that this is only one hypothetical example of DCA and should not be taken as investment advice.
-While a DCA strategy in this example yielded a positive return, this will not always be the case.

 Alternatives to DCA

 A Single Investment with Lump-Sum Investing